freddy-wootton/trading_lab/readme.txt

-python packages to install, run these commands in th terminal
+python packages to install, run these commands in the terminal

 python -m pip install alpaca-py python -m pip install pandas